temporalio/temporal-jumpstart-operations/dotnet/README.md

 // Copy unchanged fields as-is (cheap)
 ```

-**Benchmarks**: For a 10KB message with 100 bytes of payload data, the wire format approach is ~5-10x faster and uses ~50% less memory.
+**Benchmarks**: Coming soon...presumably, for a 10KB message with 100 bytes of payload data, the wire format approach is ~5-10x faster and uses ~50% less memory.

 ### Q: Can this approach handle deeply nested Payload fields?